Elementary Students Discover Their Creativity

 Throughout the year, the children are given numerous performance opportunities that develop public speaking, self-confidence and poise.
 In the winter and spring, the students celebrate their talents in both our Christmas and spring concerts.
 For those especially interested in creative dramatics, our After-School Adventures has many popular offerings for children of all ages and talents.
 Recent performances by this group have included “Annie” and “Willy Wonka and the Chocolate Factory.”

-All K-6 Students Experience the Joys of Music
+All PK-6 Students Experience the Joys of Music

 Elementary school students participate in a general music class of active music making, and in an age-appropriate chorus.
 Classroom music uses a variety of methods to feed and expand the student’s individual music skill.
 The Orff Schulwerk is an approach, in which children sing, move, and play pitched (xylophones, glockenspiels, metallophones) and unpitched (drums, shakers, metals) percussion instruments.
 The Carol Krueger methodology of melodic and rhythmic reading is used for theory and tonal memory.
 All classes will have a kinetic unit of World Drumming, which enhances the skills of focus, listening, group participation and improvisation.
 Students in grades 2, 3, and 4 have a unit in playing the recorder.
 The music curriculum for all grades includes hands on support of classroom IPads for reinforcement of music skills and creativity in composition.

-Children in kindergarten through second grade participate in dance classes where they develop basic movement skills and body awareness through artistic expression.
-In our dance studio, students experience and appreciate different forms of dance and music: ballet, modern and jazz.
-Additionally, our young dancers develop theatre skills and etiquette.
+Children in kindergarten through second grade participate in Creative Movement classes where they develop foundational movement skills and body awareness through artistic expression.
+In our dance studio, students experience and appreciate different forms and cultures of movement and music through ballet, modern, hip-hop, and salsa, Irish step, and other various types of dance while developing theatre skills and etiquette.